MichelYam/my-react-datapicker/README.md

-# simple dataPicker library of React components created using `create-react-app`
+# simple datePicker library of React components created using `create-react-app`

 ## Installation